lkloh/lkloh.github.io/_posts/2017-06-28-best-study-spot-in-stanford.markdown

 Most of them are libraries, but they are too quiet and you can't eat or drink anything.

 Recently, I went back to Stanford to visit a friend.
-Before meeting up, I decide to go back to my favorite study spot on campus to snap a shot.
+Before meeting up, I decided to revisit my favorite study spot on campus to do a little studying for technical interviews.
 It's on the third floor of the
 [English Department](https://english.stanford.edu/about/contact-and-location),
 quiet, peaceful, nice surroundings,